gberger/gulp-markdox/README.md

 [![Dependency Status][david-image]][david-url]
 [![devDependency Status][david-image-dev]][david-url-dev]

-Markdo a documentation generator based on Dox and Markdown with support for JavaScript, CoffeeScrip IcedCoffeeScript.
+Markdox is a documentation generator based on Dox and Markdown with support for JavaScript, CoffeeScrip IcedCoffeeScript.

 This plugin is a `gulp` wrapper for it.